TheRealAgentK/facebook-cf-sdk/README.md

 Facebook CFML SDK - V4.0.0
 ================================

-# Todos

-1. Build support for Facebook API v1 and v2
-2. Code streamlining and potential retiring of support for not existing FB API features

 # Bugs

 To report any bug, please use the project [Issues](http://github.com/TheRealAgentK/facebook-cf-sdk/issues) section on GitHub.